elysiajs/documentation/docs/patterns/cookie.md

 ```

 ## Cookie Signature
-With an introduction of Cookie Schema, and `t.Cookie` type.
-We are able to create a unified type for handling sign/verify cookie signature automatically.
+With an introduction of Cookie Schema, and `t.Cookie` type, we can create a unified type for handling sign/verify cookie signature automatically.

 Cookie signature is a cryptographic hash appended to a cookie's value, generated using a secret key and the content of the cookie to enhance security by adding a signature to the cookie.